Bounded Graph Clustering with Graph Neural Networks: Community detection in graph neural networks via modularity maximization

-Given that, in practice, we specify an upper bound on the output number of clusters, one might naturally jump to the conclusion that the graph neural network provides the optimal clustering (and so optimal number of clusters) below the upper bound.
+Given that, in practice, we specify an upper bound on the output number of clusters, one might naturally and prematurely conclude that the graph neural network yields the optimal clustering (and thus the optimal number of clusters) below the upper bound.
 Ultimately, this is dependent on the quality function used.
 In the case of modularity, this is rarely the case because it is a non-convex function with multiple near-optimal solutions, making it difficult to optimize \cite{good_performance_2010}.

-In light of this problem, researchers typically augment the loss function of the graph neural network to influence the number of clusters found.
+In light of this problem, researchers typically augment the graph neural network's loss function to influence the number of clusters identified.
 This is done by adding a regularization term that has two effects: discouraging an undesirable, trivial solution to the quality function and encouraging more balanced clusters (we discuss the regularization terms of the DMoN and MinCutPool models in section~\ref{subsec:dmon_mincut_reg}).
-The first effect aims at penalizing a undesirable solution to the community detection problem, namely: assigning all nodes to a single cluster.
+The first effect aims to penalize an undesirable solution to the community detection problem, namely, assigning all nodes to a single cluster.
 It is trivially true that we could maximize the number of intra-community edges if we assign all nodes to a single cluster.
-This is not a problem if one uses modularity as a quality function because it is by definition zero when all nodes are placed into the same cluster.
-Additionally, the second effect encourages balanced clusters: every cluster should have the same number of nodes, where $c$ is the number of clusters.
-Notably, the inclusion of this second effect is not justified in the literature.
+This is not a problem if one uses modularity as a quality function because it is, by definition, zero when all nodes are placed in the same cluster.
+Additionally, the second effect encourages balanced clusters: each cluster should have the same number of nodes, with $c$ clusters in total.
+Notably, the inclusion of this second effect is not justified in the literature \cite{bianchi_spectral_2020, tsitsulin_graph_nodate}.
 Perhaps it is to encourage $c$ number of clusters.
-In our experimentation, it seems to encourage more clusters although rarely $c$.
+In our experimentation, it seems to encourage more clusters, although rarely $c$.